thehandsomezebra/codemash2024/index.md

 2:15-3:00
-	SKIPPED, talked to Kyle in the hallway.
-This was a sponsor session hour.
+	SKIPPED, This was a sponsor session hour.

 3:30-4:30
 	[[Out of Control- How to rescue a struggling software project]]